About Send A Smile Today

 Kim Whitehouse, President

 Kim Whitehouse is the founder of Send A Smile Today™.
 After graduating with a Business Management degree from Virginia Tech she went on to gain 10+ years analytical and 5+ years of Project Management experience in the telecommunication and airline industries.
 In 2011 Kim was diagnosed with breast cancer and is now a cancer survivor.
 She is an active supporter of the Susan G. Komen Chicago organization and walks as team Send A Smile Today™.
 She helped establish a Cancer Care Ministry at her local church providing support to parishioners going through cancer.
 Kim is also a 2016-2017 Ford Warriors in Pink Chicago Model of Courage.
 Kim’s goal is to put a smile on the face of every person going through cancer treatment who receives a card in the mail from Send A Smile Today™.
-Kim lives in Aurora, IL with her husband Allen and their two children.
+Kim lives in Prospect, Kentucky with her husband Allen and their two children.

 Lisa Newman, Secretary